Find My Cancer Drug

 How to Take Lenalidomide

-Lenalidomide comes in a capsule and is should be taken with water once daily for 21 days, then 7 days off therapy before starting again.
-Take lenalidomide at around the same time every day, with or without food.
-Do not break, chew or open the capsules.
+Lenalidomide comes in a capsule and is should be taken with water once a day for 21 days, then 7 days off therapy before starting again.
+Take lenalidomide at around the same time every day.
+Swallow the capsules whole; do not break, chew or open the capsules.
 If you touch a broken capsule or come into contact with the medicine inside, wash the area with soap and water.

 Possible Side Effects of Lenalidomide